 Do you take medication and will need it on the trip?
 Take pictures of your medication bottles.
 Carrying excess medication in some countries is a problem, so anything that will prove the medication is yours, and necessary, will help.

-Remember this is Space A so you could be packing for nothing.
+Remember this is Military Space A travel so you could be packing for nothing.
 Any flight can be canceled or changed at any time.
 If you don’t have the extra time and get canceled, then you could just end up going home or going commercial instead.

 Familiarizing yourself with Space A procedures will make your Space A trip a bit smoother and enjoyable for all involved.